dee-sea/ChatGeppetto/README.md

 # What's ChatGeppetto?

-Basically, ChatGeppetto is a Firefox extension that allows you to chat with a LLM hosted on a OobaBooga TextGen interface in api mode.
+Basically, ChatGeppetto is a Firefox extension that allows you to chat with a LLM hosted on a OobaBooga TextGen interface in api mode, or with OpenAI ChatGPT if you don't have an instance of TextGen and don't care to much about privacy.

 The initial idea was taken from Felipe Oliveria's [OpenAI-Chatbot](https://github.com/felipeOliveira-1/openai-chatbot) a nice and simple widget wrotten in HTML, CSS and Javascript.
 It